C Language Important Question Answer for BCA 2nd Semester

 Modes of Files

-We can use one of the following modes in the fopen() function.
+We can use one of the following modes with the helpf of the fopen() function.

 Mode Description